-- 1. Observe and apply the concepts learned in real life situations. - 2.
-Practice basic calculations in statistics using spreadsheets/ statistical packages/ open source ware such as R/ Python and try to use it for solving subject related assignments. - 3.
-Do small primary research/survey in groups and analyse the data using statistical tools discussed in the class (Examples: Buying Behaviour, Motivation, Stress, Brand aspects, Sales Projections, Impact of advertisements etc).
+- 1. observe and apply the concepts learned in real life situations. - 2. practice basic calculations in statistics using spreadsheets and try to use it for solving subject related assignments. - 3. do small primary research/survey in groups and analyse the data using statistical tools discussed in the class (Examples: Buying behaviour, Motivation, Stress, Brand aspects, Sales Projections, Impact of advertisements etc).